Against the Tyranny of Pure States in Quantum Theory: The Contextual Definition of `Quantum State'

 {\bf Element of Physical Reality:} {\it If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity.}

 As remarked by Diederik Aerts and Massimiliano Sassoli de Bianchi \cite[p.
-20]{AertsSassoli}: ``An element of reality is a state of prediction: a property of an entity that we know is actual, in the sense that, should we decide to observe it (i.e., to test its actuality), the outcome of the observation would be certainly successful.''
+20]{AertsSassoli17}: ``An element of reality is a state of prediction: a property of an entity that we know is actual, in the sense that, should we decide to observe it (i.e., to test its actuality), the outcome of the observation would be certainly successful.''
 It is in this way that the relation between observation and reality is pasted together.
-Reality is not anymore defined in terms of a theoretical representation, but instead in terms of ``common sense'' observability.
-It is interesting to notice that the notion of {\it pure state} in QM has an analogous role to the one played by actuality within the present widespread empirical-positivist understanding and analysis of physical theories.
-Just like the notion of actuality has a double reference, on the one hand to a metaphysical mode of existence and on the other to empirical observation, the notion of pure state scrambles a specific type of contextual measurement in which certainty is restored with a non-contextual mathematical purely abstract definition which lacks a direct operational reference.
-As we shall see in the following sections, this tension ---threatening inconsistency--- found within the definition(s) of `pure state' is found not only at the philosophical level of analysis, it is also ---maybe more importantly--- already present within its formal definition itself.
-In order to address this problem it is of outmost importance to remind the kernel role of invariance and objectivity within the empirical testing of physical theories.
+Reality is not anymore defined in terms of a theoretical representation, but instead in terms of {\it certain} observability.
+The pasting is also exposed by the dualistic reference to both {\it properties} and {\it observables} in the context of QM.
+This shift marks the subtle transmutation form a metaphysical discourse to a subjectivist one.
+It is interesting to note that the notion of {\it pure state} in QM has an analogous role to the one played by actuality within the present widespread empirical-positivist understanding of physical theories.
+Just like the notion of actuality has a double reference, on the one hand to a metaphysical mode of existence (actual property) and on the other to empirical observation (actual observable), the notion of pure state scrambles a specific type of contextual measurement in which {\it certainty} is restored with a non-contextual purely abstract mathematical definition which lacks any clear operational content.
+As we shall see in the following section, this tension ---threatening inconsistency--- found within the definition(s) of `pure state' is not only present at the conceptual level of analysis, it is also ---maybe more importantly--- also present within its formal definition itself.